ciropinto1982/Spectral-fitting-with-SPEX/SPEX-tutorial-RGS-nova/README.md

 Tutorial for RGS spectral fits with SPEX

 0) Download SPEX from link below.
-You’ll need XQUARTZ or X11.
+You’ll need XQUARTZ or X11 for plotting windows.

 https://www.sron.nl/astrophysics-spex

 1) The link above will provide installer, manuals and cookbooks.
    Some ad-hoc codes and examples can also be found at the following link:

 https://github.com/ciropinto1982/Spectral-fitting-with-SPEX